19 The Casselberry Event

 “Why, you are attending the Event with me.
 I have no intention of leaving you here by yourself.”

 The young farm girl gasped.
-She drew out each surcoat and laid them on the bed, then matched the flax linen kirtles.
+She drew out each surcoat and laid it on the bed, then matched the flax linen kirtles.
 Two were identical, except different colors.

 “You must wear this one, Eva, black with lace, a high collar, and hood.
 The white linen against this mantel will make you the envy of all those who see you.”

 Eva smiled.
 “Which one will you choose?”

 “Oh, this is difficult, but I am partial to blue!”